 While she digs, I’m free to do something else.
 Sometimes I have a chair in the trunk of my car, which is awesome, and then I can read a book or otherwise entertain myself.
 A small coloring book and mini pens might be a good idea if you think you might find yourself with entertained kids and want to relax without a screen.
 These will do double duty for unexpected waits in restaurants or doctor’s office’s, too!

-If you are looking for summer reading ideas, you can’t go wrong with Modern Mrs. Darcy’s 2016 summer reading guide.
-There’s something for everyone on that list!
+If you are looking for summer reading ideas, you can’t go wrong with Modern Mrs. Darcy’s summer reading guides.
+There’s something for everyone on these lists!

 With just a little preparation, you can be adventure-ready any time.
 And what is summer for if not for a little more, “Yes!” to requests for spontaneous adventure?